Cpeacocke4/Up-Dog-Studios/README.md

 ## **UX**

 ### • **Wireframe**
-The wireframe for Up Dog Studios was created using [Adobe Illustrator](https://www.adobe.com/), and shows the basic structure for all four pages.
+The wireframe for Up Dog Studios was created using [Adobe Illustrator](https://www.adobe.com/), and shows the basic structure for all four pages on a desktop view.

 ![Screenshot of wireframe](assets/README-images/up-dog-wireframe.png)